20 lbs | Dimensions:

 Back to Sleep

-Unfortunately, SIDS is still associated with other preventable situations like stomach or side sleep positions, bed-sharing, too much bundling, a covered head, overheated environment, and smoking in the home.
+Unfortunately, SIDS is still associated with other preventable situations like stomach or side-sleep positions, bed-sharing, too much bundling, a covered head, overheated environment, and smoking in the home.

-Baby Sleeps on Own Surface
+Baby Sleeps in Their Own Space

 New Mattress with Each Baby